Overview of JSP Directives

 3. Taglib Directive

 It is used to tell the container which tag library a specific JSP requires.
 It is also used to assign a prefix that is used within the JSP page to identify tags from a specific tag library.
-Container when gets these taglibs, it locates the code for those taglibs and makes them ready to use JSP.
+Container, when it gets these taglibs, it locates the code for those taglibs and makes them ready to use JSP.

 Syntax to use the taglib is as follows: